 My CSA farm has a Facebook page for members to share recipes and ideas for how to use up what we get in our basket.
 Last week we got shiso, so I asked what everyone was making with theirs.
 The only two members who responded must have thought I meant shishitos because they said they roasted them, pickled them and ate them raw.
 Hrmph.
 (In all fairness, they probably get their baskets on a different delivery day and hadn’t gotten any shiso yet, but still…).

 Then the farmer chimed in and said she made pesto with shiso, sorrel and basil.
 I knew I had to try it.

 Earlier this week I had read about blanching basil to prevent oxidation, so I thought I’d try it.
 I knew the sorrel and shiso would oxidize, so I thought maybe blanching the basil would help.
 Sadly, it did not.
 I still ended up with ugly pesto, but it does taste good.
-I put it on potatoes for pesto potato salad.
+I put it on potatoes for pesto potato salad and ordered from Foodpanda as a treat.
 If I make it again, I’ll try blanching the shiso too (sorrel turns pasty-mushy and brown when it gets hot).